samkayz/teamapt-monnify/README.md

               }
             }

-NOTE: When the availableBank is set to True,random account number amount there partner bank will be reserved. if you want to reserved you choice of bank e.g WEMA, you have to set the availableBank to the code of the bank you wish to reserve i.e availableBank='035'. available partner bank codes are (Rolez MFB = 50515, Wema Bank = 035, Sterling Bank = 232)
+NOTE: When the availableBank is set to True,random account number between their partner banks will be reserved and assigned to your customer. if you want to reserve your choice of bank e.g WEMA, you have to set the availableBank to the code of the bank you wish to reserve i.e availableBank='035'. available partner bank codes are (Rolez MFB = 50515, Wema Bank = 035, Sterling Bank = 232)

-4 ADD LINK ACCOUNT - This API allows you to add accounts with another partner bank and link to an existing customer with the customer's account reference.
+4. ADD LINK ACCOUNT - This API allows you to add accounts with another partner bank and link to an existing customer with the customer's account reference.

             link_account = monnify.add_link_account(
-              token,
               merchant_credential,
               accountReference='tw663552',
               getAllAvailableBanks=True,